pathdt

 For more information, visit www.w3c.org or try a tutorial under www.zvon.org

-inctxt function
+inctxt

-inctxt(pattern) is true if the actual element path matches the provided pattern.
-This function is meant to be used in the element functions in order to achieve context dependent processing.
+pattern.
+This function is meant to be used in the element functions in order

-The user must provide an HASH with a function for each element, that computes element output.
-Functions can use the element name $q, the element content $c and the attribute values hash %v.
+The user must provide an HASH with a function for each element,

-All those global variables are defined in $CALLER::.
+All those global variables are defined in $CALLER::

 Each time an element is find the associated function is called.